 6. If you are using the blender method, pour the blended vegetables into the pot now.

-7. OPTIONAL: Add spinach and stir until wilted.
+7. Add spinach or Super Greens! and stir until wilted.

 8. Add tofu, then simmer tofu with the soup.
 Garnish with more freshly ground black pepper.